HARTLEPOOL - FORMERLY WEST HARTLEPOOL

 Seaton Carew, as seen from the North Gare, showing the Grade II Clock Tower with a modern wind turbine on the distant hillside.

 For those who like to read about the history of Hartlepool, you maybe interested in a website that lists all the Grade I and Grade II listed buildings in town.
-British Listed Buildings has a comprehensive list of sites, and buildings, in Hartlepool and the surrounding area.
-One such building is the old Hartlepools Co-operative Society in Park Road, with its magnificent stonework.
+Historic England has a comprehensive list of sites, and buildings, in Hartlepool and the surrounding area.
+One such building is the old Hartlepools Cooperative Society in Park Road, with its magnificent stonework.
 It was built between 1913-15.

 Another Grade II listed building in the old West Hartlepool.
 This is the former Binns Department Store - now Wilkinson's.
 It would appear that all the upper floors are not used these days.
 When it was Binns it was a hive of activity.
 It is sadly in need of some restoration.
 The building might have been built in 1896 although no serious documentary evidence has as yet been uncovered to confirm, or deny, this claim.

 It's nice to know that the town has many Grade II listed buildings.
 This is part of the old Municipal Buildings in Church Square.
 It's no longer owned by the local council but are now private offices.
-You can see many of the listed buidings on the British Listed Buildings website.
+You can see many of the listed buidings in Hartlepool on the Historic England website.

-This Arts & Crafts House, Wilton Grange in Hartlepool, was built in 1902/03 by Henry Barnes - a local master builder.
+This Arts & Crafts House, Wilton Grange in Hartlepool, was built in 1902/03 by a local master builder, Henry Barnes.
 This Grade II listed building was, at one time, the training school for the Hartlepool Hospital's nursing staff.
 It has been in private hands since about 1976 and, fortunately, has remained in its original state.
 My sincere thanks to Mrs Sheila Bruce for allowing me access to this hidden gem - one of the most beautiful houses I have even seen.
 Photograph © Stan Laundon.

 Once a grand old cinema, known as the Regal and later the Essoldo, it is just one of two old cinemas that remain in the town.
 The building is now used as a bingo hall.
 I'm told some of the original seating is still in place on the upper level - although now recovered.
 The owners informed me that it was 'against company policy' to allow me inside to take photographs.